YourWaifuIsShip/Azur-Lane-Guides/AL Tierless Guide.md

   * [Poverty] 120x2 HMS; 533x5 conventional torpedoes; 113mm or Pom-Pom; Toolbox; Toolbox

 * Desc: Protector of mAAnkind.
->Another great entry in the ever-expanding roster of USS flyswatters, Reno is a dedicated AA CL sporting surprisingly high DPS - not too far off from a San Diego Kai in fact, which is no mean feat - and an overwhelming urge to protect carriers.
+>Another great entry in the ever-expanding roster of USS flyswatters, Reno is a dedicated AA CL sporting surprisingly high DPS - not too far off from a San Diego Kai in fact, which is no mean feat, especially against DD/CL - and an overwhelming urge to protect carriers.
-Her entire kit more or less revolves around carriers, in fact - she gains substantial boosts with them around and can defend them remarkably well with her boosted guns, an armour-modifiers-ignoring (100/100/100) barrage and a nifty damage reduction for the first few engagements she's in, something better suited to a boss fleet than a mob fleet.
+Most of her kit more or less revolves around carriers, in fact - she gains substantial boosts with them around and can defend them remarkably well with her boosted guns, an armour-modifiers-ignoring (100/100/100) barrage and a nifty damage reduction for the first few engagements she's in, something better suited to a mob fleet than a boss fleet.
 Wherever there are planes to shred and carriers to protect, Reno is at home - and the more there is of both, the better.